AmishaRaj07/Data-Analysis-Dashboard/README.md

-#Super Store Sales Dashboard(Interactive Dashboard creation using MS Excel)
+#Super Store Sales Dashboard(Interactive Dashboard creation using Power BI)

 ##Project Objective
 To Contribute to the success of a business by utilizing data analysis techqniques, specifically focusing on time series analysis, to provide valuable insights and accurate sales forecasting.